Wanibzh29/09.-Breton-numbers-not-finished-yet/README.md

     - Link: https://discord.com/oauth2/authorize?client_id=695552413066854502&permissions=388160&scope=bot

-# VI.
-Some idea to reuse this project:
+## VI.
+Some idea to reuse this project

 - Here you will find a data-base for a Breton numbers macro, as these one: https://extensions.openoffice.org/fr/project/chiffres-en-lettres?SetFreedomCookie